BLOG

 Diagnosis: The “strategy” is really a dependence system.
 The founder is the funnel.

-Intervention: Strategy becomes a decision-right architecture: define the target segments, build a repeatable lead path, assign ownership for pipeline stages, and implement a weekly KPI review that doesn’t rely on founder memory.
+Intervention: Strategy becomes a decision-right architecture: define the target segments, build a repeatable lead path, assign ownership for pipeline stages.
+And implement a weekly KPI review that doesn’t rely on founder memory.

-Directional Outcome: The founder’s time shifts from selling to managing the system; the pipeline becomes measurable and predictable.
+Directional Outcome: The founder’s time shifts from selling to managing the system.
+The pipeline becomes measurable and predictable.

 Scenario 2: The Everything-Project Company